 - Hold for 30 seconds, then switch legs.

-It is important to note that if you suffer from a lower back condition in addition to piriformis syndrome, certain kinds of hamstring stretches can aggravate this lower back condition.
-So make sure to speak with your doctor prior to starting a stretching program.
+It is important to note that, if you suffer from a lower back condition in addition to piriformis syndrome, certain kinds of hamstring stretches can make your lower back pain worse.
+This is why it is important to speak with your doctor prior to starting a stretching program.

-If the pain from your piriformis syndrome is too severe to allow you to stretch, your doctor may recommend a pain-relieving injection to all you to begin, or continue, an exercise program for long-term relief.
+If the pain from your piriformis syndrome is too severe to allow you to stretch, your doctor may recommend a pain-relieving injection.
+This in turn can allow you to begin, or continue, an exercise program intended to bring you long-term relief from your pain.